 The substance which loses electrons to the other substance and gets oxidized to the higher valency state is known as reducing agent.

-A reducing agent is one of the reactants of an oxidation-reduction reactions which reduces the other reactant by giving out electrons to the reactant.
-If the reducing agent does not passes electrons to other substance in an reaction, then the reduction process cannot occur.
+A reducing agent is one of the reactants of an oxidation-reduction reaction which reduces the other reactant by giving out electrons to the reactant.
+If the reducing agent does not pass electrons to other substance in a reaction, then the reduction process cannot occur.

 - Lithium– Lithium is a chemical element with atomic number 3 and a symbol Li.
-It appears as a soft and silvery white metal and belongs to the alkali metal group of the periodic table.
+It appears like a soft and silvery-white metal and belongs to the alkali metal group of the periodic table.
 It is said to be a strong reducing agent when placed in solutions.

 - Iodides– The salts of Iodides are said to be mild reducing agents.
 They react with oxygen to give out iodine.
 These also possess various antioxidant properties.

 - Reducing sugars– Reducing sugars are those which behave in a similar as that of the reducing agents because of the free ketone group or a free aldehyde group present.
 All monosaccharides along with disaccharides, polysaccharides, oligosaccharides are said to be reducing sugars.

 1. What is the strongest reducing agent?

 Ans: Due to the smallest standard reduction potential, lithium is the strongest reduction agent.
 It decreases another substance when something is oxidized, becoming a reduction agent.
 Lithium is, therefore, the most powerful reducing agent.

 Ans: The highest oxidizing agent is the weakest reducing agent.
 The species that are lowered in a redox reaction are oxidizing agents.

 3. Why hydrogen is a good reducing agent?